Last Updated on

-Catching Rubella during pregnancy can hurt baby’s heart, sight and hearing.
-While most women develop immunity against German Measles as kids, either through vaccination or by contracting it during childhood, there may be ones who have never got it and are at risk of getting Rubella during pregnancy.
+Catching rubella during pregnancy can hurt your baby’s heart, sight, and hearing.
+While most women develop immunity against German measles as kids, either through vaccination or by contracting it during childhood, there may be ones who have never got it and are at risk of getting it during pregnancy.
 They must be very careful and stay away from anyone who has measles.
-There are no medicines or injections at this stage to prevent Rubella.
+There are no medicines or injections at this stage to prevent rubella.

 3. Combined Screening Test

-This is a combination of blood test and a nuchal translucency scan that is done towards the end of the first trimester to determine if the baby has any genetic abnormalities like Downs syndrome.
-This is done alongside your normal scan for more specific results.
+This test is a combination of a blood test and a nuchal translucency scan that is done towards the end of the first trimester to determine if the baby has any genetic abnormalities like Downs syndrome.
+It is done alongside your normal scan for more specific results.

 4. Cytomegalovirus (CMV)

-A blood test is done to check if a virus called CMV infects you.
-A mother infected with this virus can pass it on to the foetus, and it may have severe implications for the developing baby like hearing loss or mental retardation.
+Although this blood test is not mandatory, it could be prescribed to check for a CMV infection.
+A mother infected with the CMV virus can pass it on to the foetus, and it could have severe implications for the developing baby like hearing loss or mental retardation.

 5. Hepatitis C